bocharsky-bw/FileNamingResolver/README.md

 echo $dstFileInfo->toString(); // /var/www/html/web/uploads/4e/d3/a51a07c8e89ff8f228075b7fc76b.jpg

 // Use rename() / move_uploaded_file() built-in functions, Gaufrette or any other filesystem
-// abstraction library to move uploaded file to the directory accroding to suggested pathname.
+// abstraction library to move uploaded file to the directory according to suggested pathname.
 ```

 > **NOTE:** In all examples hereinafter the `__DIR__` equals to `/var/www/html/web`.